 As a general rule, succulents planted in the ground outdoors will require more frequent watering (potentially every 7 to 10 days in spring and summer) compared to these contained in a potting vessel indoors (generally every 10 to 15 days, depending on your living environment).

 Temperature and Humidity

-Whilst succulents are hardy, drought-tolerant plants keep an eye on moisture levels during the warm spring and summer months in-particular as you may need to increase watering frequency.
+While succulents are hardy, drought-tolerant plants keep an eye on moisture levels during the warm spring and summer months, as you may need to increase watering frequency.

 Most succulents need at least 6 hours of sunlight every day.
-Where possible try to avoid extended periods of bright, direct sunshine though.
+Try to avoid extended periods of bright, direct sunshine where possible.
 This has a habit of scorching the leaves and accelerating moisture loss.

-If your succulents are situated in a warm spot you’ll probably need to bring forward your watering schedule by a few days.
+If your succulents are in a warm spot, you’ll probably need to bring your watering schedule forward by a few days.

 Like most plant life, succulents will head into a period of dormancy during the winter months.
 Here they will require far less watering (potentially only every 4 to 6 weeks when the soil is almost completely dry).

-Always monitor closely from early spring when the growing season starts to kick in and the plant jumps back into life as your watering schedule should return to the 10 to 15 day rule.
+Constantly monitor closely from early spring when the growing season starts to kick in, and the plant jumps back into life as your watering schedule should return to the 10 to 15-day rule.